-The Family Educational Rights and Privacy Act define the procedures for maintaining the confidentiality of student records.
+The Family Educational Rights and Privacy Act defines the procedures for maintaining the confidentiality of student records.
 It describes the process by which a student may review his or her own education records, request corrections to those records, and release other parties to examine the records.
-For more information, please request a copy of the document "Family Educational Rights and Privacy Act Summary" from the front desk.
+For more information, please seek information from the front desk.